steven-lolong/WPwTLF-SS2022/README.md

 ### Summer Semester 2022
 ### By: Steven Lolong

-Send your assignment by e-mail to steven.lolong@uni-tuebingen.de
+Send your assignment by e-mail to steven.lolong@uni-tuebingen.de.

 ## Presentation